moshe-kabala/jst/readme.md

 3. JSON to string
 4. Macros to writing JSON same as a Javascript object

 # Convertors and Macros

 ## Macros

-The package support obj!, val!, and array! macros to write any json object in much more convinces way ( Write like JavaScript Object syntax and getting completion error).
+The package support obj!, val!, and arr! macros to write any json object in much more convinces way ( Write like JavaScript Object syntax and getting completion error).

 ### Json macro

 ```
     // basic usage